PGY1 Community-Based Pharmacy at University of Missouri Health Care

 The program is tailored to the education and development of community pharmacists with advanced patient care skills.
 Rotations are designed to provide the resident with the skills necessary to begin successful careers in innovative community practice settings and to become leaders in the profession.
-The program is in candidate accreditation status with the American Society of Health-System Pharmacists (ASHP).
+The program is accredited by the American Society of Health-System Pharmacists (ASHP).

 Eligibility To qualify for the PGY1 Community-based residency program, you must:

 Be a graduate of an accredited college or school of pharmacy with a Doctor of Pharmacy degree

 Be licensed or eligible for pharmacist licensure in the state of Missouri

 How to Apply Residency positions are filled according to the rules of the National Matching Service (NMS).
 An interview is required.